 Surgery is the initial step, and post-operative care period is crucial.
 Several follow up visits will be required for suture and rack removal, ear tapings, assessment of cartilage and skin healing, potential adjustments in medications and dosing, etc. Ear crops come with homework, so prepare to dedicate yourself to observation and follow up! **It is YOUR RESPONSIBILITY to follow up with weekly rechecks and tapings with our Hospital; failure to do so may result in sub-optimal cosmetic appearance.** The length of follow-up time is highly variable and depends on the breed, individual genetics, style and length of crop, and your diligence at home.
 If you don’t think you can commit to the post-operative management, ear crop may not be a right choice.
 Keep in mind that results can not be guaranteed, and some ears won’t stand for genetic reasons – average rate of non-standing is 10% but it may be higher for each individual dog.
 This is not predictable.
 Ear crop is also a financial commitment; please budget for the surgery and aftercare along with all the preventive care that will be taking place concurrently.
 All Pets are required to be current on vaccinations and free of internal and external parasites; we accept records from your referring Veterinarian.

 As with any cosmetic surgery, the saying “you get what you pay for” couldn’t be more true.
 Many veterinarians crop ears – VERY FEW CROP THEM WELL.
+Keep in mind that some high priced hospitals don’t deliver optimal results, but you will almost never get a quality surgery and anesthesia cheap.
 We are confident in the quality of our work, and have a portfolio to prove it.
 When choosing a Veterinarian to alter the appearance of your dog for the rest of his/her life, it’s wise to ask to see their previous work and compare it to the work of others.
 Inquire into quality of anesthesia and analgesia, commitment to post-op care; make a visual assessment of the symmetry, beauty flow with the head/neck/body, blending with the head, quality of healing and scar tissue, etc. This is not a choice that should be based on cost alone.
 This investment is for the life of the dog.
 Below is our portfolio.
 Enjoy the pictures of these beautiful dogs – most done by Dr. Lapova and older images by Dr. Leggett.
 Please note that due to so many of our Patients coming long distance, we have images of only a fraction.
 We love to see the pictures as they grow up, so please email them!